ALearningFella/OOP-2025-Game/README.md

 **The group was meeting weekly**

-The weekly meetings and reports can be seen in their respective folder.
+The weekly meetings and reports can be seen in their respective file.

 # TODOs
 Project TODOs were tracked with GitLab issues.